signal-noise/react-shader-canvas/README.md

 ## Introduction

-Sometimes you want a simple way of displaying a WebGL Shader within your React project.
+Sometimes you want a simple way of displaying a WebGL Shader within your React project without a large 3D library like three.js, Alfrid or Babylon.js.
 This component does exactly that!
 You can easily specify the size, shaders and optional uniforms to pass into the shader.

 This project is essentially a wrapper around [glslCanvas](https://github.com/patriciogonzalezvivo/glslCanvas/) that allows it to be used within your React projects.
+Please check out their documentation to see whats happening under the hood.

 ## Installation